 There can be even more fees depending on where you live.
 Let’s break down each fee to help you better understand why they exist.

-I’ve also made a jet ski pricing calculator that takes all these factors in and allows you to play with the numbers to see how much you can afford.
+I’ve also made a jet ski pricing calculator that gets all these factors in and allows you to play with the numbers to see how much you can afford.

 Taxes

-If your state or country charges sales taxes, you’ll have to pay that when you buy your jet ski.
+If your state or country charges sales taxes, you’ll have to pay that when you buy your PWC.

-Some states have sales taxes that are greater than the profit the dealership would make off the sale.
+Some states have a sales taxes that are greater than the profit they would make off the sale.
 So, they can’t hide that charge in the price of the unit.

 Registration